 This plug and cord set is UL listed for carrying 50 amperes at the proper voltage and phase.
-All L&L kilns which use these plugs and cords are also UL listed as complete appliances, with the ratings as listed in L&L Kiln Mfg, Inc., catalogs.
+All L&L kilns which use these plugs and cords are also c-MET-us listed to UL499 standards as complete appliances, with the ratings as listed in L&L Kiln Mfg, Inc., catalogs.
 When installed, the circuit that supplies power to the kiln must be designed per NEC requirements, and in many cases must be provided with conductors and overcurrent protection rated for 60 amperes, or 125% of the ampere listing of the kiln.
-(E.g., the E23T is listed at 48 amperes.
+(E.g., the e23T is listed at 48 amperes.
 48 1.25 = 60 ampere rating for overcurrent protection and power supply conductor rating.)
-This may initially create some confusion, but remember that the kiln is UL listed with the NEMA 6-50P plug and cord set as a component of the appliance - it is the power supply circuit that must be protected at 125% of the listed rating, not the individual components inside the appliance.
+This may initially create some confusion, but remember that the kiln is c-MET-us listed to UL499 standards with the NEMA 6-50P plug and cord set as a component of the appliance - it is the power supply circuit that must be protected at 125% of the listed rating, not the individual components inside the appliance.